 Arborvitaes Grown Locally on Our Farm – Educational Video

 The Green Giant Arborvitae will best achieve a full, beautiful “Living Fence” TM if grown in a minimum of 6 hours of direct sun a day.
-It is a sun loving evergreen but, will survive in partial shade.
-However, within three years, it will start to thin out and not provide you the privacy you desire.
-The Green Giant is tolerant of a wide variety of soils, but prefers moist, well-drained soil.
+They are sun-loving evergreens but will survive in partial shade.
+However, within three years, the trees will start to thin out and not provide you the desired privacy.
+The Green Giant tolerates various soils but prefers moist, well-drained soil.
 They are wind resistant once established and withstand heavy ice or snow loads.
-When planted 5′-6′ apart, Green Giants provide a fast growing evergreen privacy screen, within Zones 5-7.
+When planted 5′-6′ apart, Green Giants provide a fast-growing evergreen privacy screen within Zones 5-7.
 Thus making Green Giants perfect for windbreaks, reducing noise, and privacy.